getml/getml.com/src/docs/install/uninstall.md

 !!! warning "Project data might be deleted"

-    If you have not [installed the engine separately][separate-installation-of-engine] and have not set the home directory to a custom location on the engine launch, projects data will be deleted when you uninstall the Python API.
+    If you have not [installed the Engine separately][separate-installation-of-engine] and have not set the home directory to a custom location on the Engine launch, project data will be deleted when you uninstall the Python API.

 To uninstall the Python API, execute the following command in a terminal: